ElmarJ/aliceheuff.com/src/index.md

   - title: It's party time!
     url: /party
     desc: I started painting during the lockdown in spring 2020 and wanted to paint happy and funny gatherings.
-I got inspired by pictures from the 1950-1960 from my personal collection and famoes photographers.
+I got inspired by pictures from the 1950s and 1960s from my personal collection and famous photographers.
     img: /img/img_3923.jpg
   - title: Jazz Legends
     url: /jazz